jamesavaughn/carnd-advance-lanelines/markdown/WriteUp.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+## Submission notes

+## Rubric #1: Camera Calibration
+1) Briefly state how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image.
+* step 1 - I identified object and image points in the calibration chessboard images.
+* step 2 - Read in the images using cv2.imread.
+* step 3 - Then used cv2.drawChessboardCorners to draw corners.
+* step 4 - Saved corner files and camera calibration data.
+* step 5 - Used the camera calibration data to undistort the images using cv2.undistort.
+* step 6 - Image can be seen as undistorted_chessboard.jpg.

+## Rubric #2: Pipeline(test images)
+2) Provide an example of a distortion-corrected image.
+* Distortion-corrected test image can be seen in './test_images/corrected_test1.jpg'

+3) Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+Provide an example of a binary image result.
+* Code is located in 'helper.py' - line 49-105
+    * For color transforms...
+    * I thresholded the L-channel of HLS using 201 and 255 as boundaries
+    * I thresholded the B-channel of LAB using 145 and 255 as boundaries
+    * I combined both color binary spaces
+* For gradients...
+    * I converted the images to grayscale
+    * Calculated the Sobel X gradient using cv2.Sobel and kernal size 5
+* Lastly, I combined both the color and grdient thresholds

+4) Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+* Code is located in 'helper.py' - line 42-46
+    * I calculated the perspective transform on the source and destination points and warped the image

+5) Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+* Code is located in 'helper.py' - line 107-206
+* For lane-line pixel identification...
+    * I utilized convolution techniques
+    * I located the lane lines by taking a histogram of the lower part of the binary warped images
+    * I found the peak of the left and right halves of the histogram; the starting point for the left and right lines
+    * I chose the number of sliding windows and set the height
+    * Then I identified the non-zero pixles within the sliding windows
+    * I created a list of nonzero pixles and extracted left and right positions
+* For polynomial fit...
+    * I defined conversions in x and y from pixels space to meters
+    * Then I fit new polynomials to x,y in world space

+6) Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+* Code is located in 'helper.py' - line 322-380
+* For radius of curvature...
+    * I used the warped image and the polynomial perameters to calculate the radius
+    * I checked the lines by checking their respective curvature and slopes

+7) Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+* Sample image can be found in 'test_images' folder or down below

+## Rubric #3: Pipeline(video)
+8) Provide a link to your final video output.
+Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!)
+* Videos can be found in files...
+    * test.mp4, test_harder.mp4, test_challenge.mp4

+## Rubric #4: Discussion
+9) Briefly discuss any problems / issues you faced in your implementation of this project.
+Where will your pipeline likely fail?
+What could you do to make it more robust?
+* I faced problems in creating my binary images.
+Images would be all black or noisy.
+Color spaces also posed a challenge because it was difficult to guage the ralational aspects of the thresholds.
+I had to use a color selector to find the right values.
+* I faced problems in identifying the lane lines and drawing the polynomials.
+At first the lines were identified, but the sliding window wasn't positioned correctly.
+I had to seek help from the forum and slack channels.
+* Pipeline will likely fail when driving through a tunnel or very low light scenarios, additional thresholding techniques could help or using other sensor inputs.

 ---
 ## 1. Use chessboard to calibrate the camera